Topend Sports Logo

 2024 Olympic Refugee Team

 The IOC's Olympic Solidarity programme which is dedicated to refugee athletes, awarded scholarships to 62 athletes to support them in their quest to be selected for the Olympic Games in Paris.
-The scholarship holders represent 13 sports, are from 11 countries, and living in 19 host countries.
-From these athletes, a team will be named based on performance and meeting the eligibility and selection criteria.
+The scholarship holders represent 13 sports from 11 countries, and living in 19 host countries.
+From these athletes, a team was named based on performance and meeting the eligibility and selection criteria.

 2020 Refugee Team